PsichiX/Oxygengine/book/src/concepts/ha-renderer/introduction.md

-Here in this material graph we can see we only use domain interface and just move input color from vertex shader stage to fragment shader stage and send it back to material domain to let it store properly for its render target outputs - when user is making material graph, he doesn't have to care about how to write to targets, he can only care how to process domain inputs into domain outputs and domain takes care of properly storing data into target outputs.
+Here in this material graph we can see we only use domain interface and just move input color from vertex shader stage to fragment shader stage and send it back to material domain to let it store properly for its render target outputs - when user is making material graph, (s)he doesn't have to care about how to write to targets, (s)he can only care how to process domain inputs into domain outputs and domain takes care of properly storing data into target outputs.

 Now imagine user wants to create material graph that do not use TintColor at all, rather converts ScreenPosition into BaseColor: